Mattsi-Jansky/matt.si/content/blog/2024-01/llms-overpromised/index.md

 > I do wonder if you're writing LLM prompts like these for actual business logic do you fundamentally just not know what you want
 > If you can describe what the intended output from a given input is, it can be developed the proper way using tests and deterministic code.
 If you can't be bothered to do that, you can leave it up to a LLM and hope its assumptions about edge cases match your assumptions, which you haven't even thought about yet

-* Actual good use cases for LLMs (Do not allow human input)

 * Perhaps conclude with this quote: https://dair-community.social/@davidbeers/111585474313351634
 * Remember to focus on the ultimate goal: Get people to realise that LLMs will not solve their problems, shoving LLM into everything is not a feature